 And remember, even though Amazon is Seattle’s #4 employer, we have a TON of tech companies here, many of which are building new headquarters here right now.
 This includes Google (whose list of local job ads is almost never-ending), Expedia (Expedia has plans to hire thousands of people), Facebook (you’ll find over 200 job listings for Seattle), etc. Plus, the biotech industry is about to explode in the U-District.

 Seattle’s doing very well because we have a very educated population.
-Even if Amazon starts hiring fewer people, it’s going to be supplanted or surpassed by other companies.
+Even when Amazon starts hiring fewer people, it’s going to be supplanted or surpassed by other companies.

-However, because markets are emotionally driven, at first we’ll see a negative impact on the psyche of people.
-This might slow the market for awhile as people wait and see what’s going to happen… and then things will return to “normal.”
-But Amazon will continue to draw other people and companies here; what typically happens is Amazon draws talent to the area, and other companies poach their employees.
+However, because markets are emotionally driven, at first we’ve seen a negative impact on the psyche of people.
+The market has experienced a slow down due to the impending announcement and the most recent elections.
+Now that everything has shaken out, we should slowly start to see things return to “normal.”
+Amazon will continue to draw other people and companies here; what typically has happened is that Amazon has drawn talent to the area, and other companies poach their employees.